engiecat/engiecat.github.io/_projects/2014-09-16_cansat_litmusbiolabs.md

 ![Web-server based CanSat Ground Station](/assets/images/20140809_cansat_gs.jpg)

-The CanSat was rewarded 2nd prize (President of KAIST), and the result had been presented in 2014 KSAS(Korean Society for Aeronautical and Space Sciences) Fall Conference as an oral presentation.
+The CanSat was rewarded **2nd prize** (President of KAIST, 1,800$), and the result had been presented in 2014 KSAS(Korean Society for Aeronautical and Space Sciences) Fall Conference as an oral presentation.

 K. Kim, **H. Kim**, H. Roh, H. Choi, “Flying BioLab : A CanSat platform for sampling and monitoring air bacteria in bio-hazardous area”, in *2014 KSAS(Korea Society for Aeronautical & Space Sciences) Fall Conference*, Organized Session, pp. 86. [[Link]](http://www.riss.kr/link?id=A100498461)